 Jane Francis (director & associate artist)

 Jane grew up in Aberdeenshire and Fife, lived in Edinburgh for many years, and has lived in Inverkeithing since 2005.
 She has an MA in English Literature from Edinburgh University, with a particular interest in Scottish Literature and language.
-Further study saw her gain a Pg Dip in Information and Library Studies from Strathclyde University after which she worked for several years in Edinburgh public libraries and in academic book-selling before moving back to Fife.
-Jane is a visual artist whose mixed media works take inspiration from micro and macro scales in nature and in the intersection between memory and history. contact: firstname.lastname@example.org www.janefrancis.net http://www.centralfifeopenstudios.org
+Further study saw her gain a Pg Dip in Information and Library Studies from Strathclyde University after which she worked for several years in Edinburgh public libraries before moving back to Fife to bring up her family.
+Jane is a visual artist, working in mixed media, abstract painting, photography and portraiture.
+She takes inspiration from micro and macro scales in nature and in the intersection between memory and history.
+She is currently interested in the concepts of liminality and duende, and in that which expresses the uncanny. contact: email@example.com www.janefrancis.net http://www.centralfifeopenstudios.org

 Rosie Gibson (non-executive director & associate artist)